 Guide to Reims in Champagne

-Guide to Reims, capital of Champagne.
-Reims makes a wonderful day or overnight trip from Paris.
+Reims, the capital of Champagne, makes a wonderful day or overnight trip from Paris.
 Discover what to see, where to stay, the best places to dine and where to try Champagne in this guide to Reims.

 Top Mediterranean Beaches from the Pyrenees to Hyeres.